 These “Jim Crow laws” were simply reimagined Black codes, a collection of local and state statutes legalizing racial segregation.
 Neighborhoods, restaurants, theaters, public pools, hospitals, jails, and waiting rooms in train and bus stations were all segregated.
-Added on top of that was the rise of white supremacist organizations, such as the Ku Klux Klan, terrorizing Black communities and lynching Black Americans.
+Added on top of that was the rise of the Ku Klux Klan, terrorizing Black communities and lynching Black Americans.
 This increased violence and intimidation marked an oppressive society that was determined to keep Black Americans from living comfortably, safely, and equally in America.

 Civil Rights Era

 Securing voting rights and gaining equal rights for Black Americans became the primary focus of the Civil Rights Movement in the 1950s and 60s.
 Especially with many Black veterans returning from fighting in World War II only to be met with continued prejudice, Black Americans and many white allies united together and fought for equality at a grassroots level.
 On December 1, 1955, Rosa Parks was arrested after refusing to give up her seat to a white man on a bus, igniting outrage and support that led to the start of the civil rights movement as we know it today.
 Reverend Martin Luther King, Jr. led the March on Selma and March on Washington, and eventually segregated seating and segregated schools were ruled unconstitutional.